Stock Checker

 |

-There are a few questions you can ask yourself that make shopping for a sim racing rig in 2023 a much easier task.
-These should include, how much budget do you have, how much free space do you have in your room, and what are your requirements from a sim rig.
+There are a few questions you can ask yourself that make shopping for a sim racing cockpit in 2024 a much easier task.
+These should include, what is your budget, how much free space you have in your room, and what are your requirements for a sim rig.

 A sim rig is a rather large commitment in terms of cost and floor space.
-Many sim racers will start out with a racing wheel mounted to a desk or a foldable wheel stand.
-But for many, this isn’t a viable long term solution.
-If you are looking to upgrade our equipment or sim race more often, a sim rig is the next natural step.
+Many sim racers will start with a racing wheel mounted to a desk or a foldable wheel stand.
+But for many, this isn’t a viable long-term solution.
+If you are looking to upgrade your equipment or sim race more often, a sim rig is the next natural step.
 But a limiting factor can be floor space.

 On average, a sim rig will take up around 1 and a half meters by 1 meter worth of space.
 Some more compact all-in-one sim rigs will be considerably less than this, while some 8020 sim rigs will require more space.